98iam/django/README.md

 - If the AI chat is not working, check that your Gemini API key is valid and correctly set in the `.env` file
 - Make sure you have internet access as the AI chat requires API calls to Google's servers
 - If you get model-related errors, try specifying a different model by uncommenting and setting the `GEMINI_MODEL` variable in your `.env` file
+- If the AI doesn't show your products, make sure you're logged in and have added products to your account
+- The AI will use mock data as a fallback if there are database connection issues
+- If you get a "Failed to fetch" error, try refreshing the page or checking your internet connection

 ### Static Files Not Loading